• Skip to primary navigation

 • And there you have it!
 Quick and easy Chinese Egg Fried Rice in only 3 steps.

-If you enjoyed this egg fried rice, you may like to try serving it with these other dishes.
+If you enjoyed this egg fried rice, you might like to try serving it with these other Chinese-inspired dishes.

 … and if you are looking for easy ways to cook rice, you’ll find step-by-step instructions in these posts: